Whether you should wake a sleeping newborn for feedings depends on the baby's age, weight and overall health.

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.
 While waking up a sleeping baby might seem like a bad idea, frequent feedings early on are important for a couple of reasons:

 - Crying is a late sign of hunger.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.
-Look for early signs of hunger, such as stirring, restlessness, sucking motions and lip movements.
+Look for early signs of hunger, such as hand-to-mouth activity, smacking lips, rooting and stirring while asleep.

 - Frequent feedings support early breast-feeding.
 If you breast-feed, frequent feedings will help you establish your milk supply.

 Keep in mind that premature babies often have special nutritional needs.
+They might not reliably show late hunger cues, such as crying.
 If your baby was born prematurely or you're concerned about your baby's feeding patterns or weight gain, consult his or her doctor for specific recommendations.